Central Amazon Conservation Complex

 (x)

 The property holds one of the highest recorded diversity of primates, where the Mamirauá Sustainable Development Reserve (1,124,000 ha) and Amana Sustainable Development Reserve (2,350,000ha) represent one of the most diverse areas in the ‘New World’ with respect to primates, with 7 species in Mamirauá, 11 in Amana, and 15 between the two areas (IUCN, 2003).
-Species include the vulnerable and endemic Vanzolini’s squirrel monkey (Saimiri vanzolinii), with its entire range within the Mamirauá, the iconic and vulnerable white bald uakari monkey (Cacajao calvus) restricted to the flooded forests of Mamirauá, the golden-backed black uakari (Cacajao melanocephalus), and the black faced black spider monkey (Ateles chamek) (World Heritage Committee, 2015; IUCN Consultation, 2014, IUCN Red List, 2017).
+Species include the endangered and endemic Vanzolini’s squirrel monkey (Saimiri vanzolinii), with its entire range within the Mamirauá, the iconic white bald uakari monkey (Cacajao calvus) restricted to the flooded forests of Mamirauá, the golden-backed black uakari (Cacajao melanocephalus), and the black faced black spider monkey (Ateles chamek) (World Heritage Committee, 2015; IUCN Consultation, 2014, IUCN Red List, 2020).

 Rare and endangered freshwater species